Cyclocomputer: Basic operation

+A modern wireless cyclocomputer with its head unit, speed sensor, cadence sensor, heart rate monitor, handlebar mount, and mounting band.

 The head

 A basic cyclocomputer with a wheel speed sensor may display the current speed, average speed, maximum speed, trip distance, trip time, total distance traveled, and the current time.
 More advanced models with additional sensors and storage may display and record altitude, incline (inclinometer), heart rate, power output (measured in watt) and temperature as well as offer additional functions such as pedaling cadence, a stopwatch and even GPS navigation and video data overlay synchronization.
 They have become useful accessories in bicycling as a sport and as a recreational activity.

 The display is usually implemented with a liquid crystal display, and it may show one or more values at once.
 Many current models display one value, such as current speed, with large numbers, and another number that the user may select, such as time, distance, average speed, etc., with small numbers.

 The head usually has one or more buttons that the user can push to switch the value(s) displayed, reset values such as time and trip distance, calibrate the unit, and on some units, turn on a back light for the display.
 Most displays are navigated by pressing buttons and high-end models use a capacitive touch screen to navigate screens and maps.